-Down meandering lanes in the lovely Ribble valley is a handsome roadside inn with a south-facing terrace tumbled with flowers.
-In the cosy snug bar: flag floors, crackling fires, oak settles and tables, and shuttered windows with green views.
-Changing cask ales might include Bowland Hen Harrier and Moorhouse’s Pride of Pendle, while Jonathan hand-picks wines and malt whiskies.
-For lunch there are two rooms to choose from: one cosy with mustard walls, the other with bare oak tables and settles by the wood-burner.
-In the evening, sit in the large, beamed, candlelit restaurant and tuck in to something from the chargrill (steaks are to die for).
-The menu is warming, hearty and rich, and meat comes from Ginger Pig.
-Try lamb’s kidneys with spinach and bacon, home cured salmon with caper and lemon dressing, slow roast pork belly and bean cassoulet.
-The eight bedrooms have Fran’s design flair with French antique beds, wonderfully comfy mattresses and super wet room showers; hearty Irish breakfasts with white pudding await.
+Down meandering lanes in the lovely Ribble valley is this handsome family-run roadside inn, with a south-facing terraced beer garden with lawns, flowers and super views.
+Inside, you’ll find flag floors, crackling fires, oak tables, candles, and a warm welcome for guests, dogs and muddy boots alike.
+Jonathan changes the cask ales weekly, all are sourced from local breweries, and has handpicked the wine list and a good range of Scottish and Irish whiskies.
+You can eat in the snug, the parlour or the candlelit restaurant; tuck in to something from the chargrill (their dry-aged steaks are to die for).
+The menu reflects a reputation for tasty provincial country food so try the lamb’s kidneys with spinach and bacon, home smoked salmon, or slow roast pork belly and bean cassoulet.
+The eight bedrooms have Fran’s design flair with French antique beds, wonderfully comfy mattresses and super wet room showers; hearty Irish breakfasts with white pudding await you in the morning.
+Or opt for their extremely popular glamping site with canvas yurts and new luxury shepherd huts.
 Clitheroe Castle and the Forest of Bowland are nearby.